Skip to content

 How hard is Creag Mhor?

-Where do I park for Creag Mhor?
+Where should I park to climb Creag Mhor?

-When is the best time to climb Creag Mhor?
+When should I climb Creag Mhor?

 The standard good-weather months for Creag Mhor are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.